-- 7.1 There are no major implications or risks with this decision paper. - 7.2 The OPCCN has assessed the eligibility of the Daisy Programme and the appropriate due diligence checks have been completed and agreed by the OPCCN's Chief Finance/151 Officer and will be reviewed perdiodically.
+- 8.1 There are no major implications or risks with this decision paper. - 8.2 The OPCON has assessed the eligibility of the One to One Project and the appropriate due diligence checks have been completed and agreed by the OPCON's Chief Finance/151 Officer and will be reviewed periodically.

-ORIGINATOR CHECKLIST (MUST BE COMPLETED) PLEASE STATE 'YES' OR 'NO' Has legal advice been sought on this submission?
+Originator checklist (must be completed) Please state 'yes' or 'no' Has legal advice been sought on this submission?
 No Has the PCC's Chief Finance Officer been consulted?
 Yes Have equality, diversity and human rights implications been considered including equality analysis, as appropriate?
 Yes Have human resource implications been considered?
 Yes Is the recommendation consistent with the objectives in the Police and Crime Plan?
 Yes Has consultation been undertaken with people or agencies likely to be affected by the recommendation?
 Yes Has communications advice been sought on areas of likely media interest and how they might be managed?
-Yes In relation to the above, have all relevant issues been highlighted in the 'other implications and risks' section of the submission?
-Yes Is this report a Confidential Decision?
-NO If Yes, please state reasons below having referred to the PCC Decision Making Policy
+Yes Have sustainability and environmental factors been considered? (e.g. biodiversity, employee commuting, business travel, waste and recycling, water, air quality, food and catering and estates construction) Yes In relation to the above, have all relevant issues been highlighted in the 'other implications and risks' section of the submission?
+Yes

+Is this report a Confidential Decision?